utlib/collections-uoft/docs/documentation/metadata.md

 This page provides information about Collections U of T metadata and instructions to create metadata for ingest into Collections U of T.

+The instructions on this page are under review in Spring 2026 while ITS builds out the Collections U of T Admin UI.
+Go to [https://q.utoronto.ca/courses/429631/pages/welcome](https://q.utoronto.ca/courses/429631/pages/welcome) to find Admin UI instructions.

 Each Collections U of T repository is provided with a metadata spreadsheet template.
 The instructions below will assist collection owners in using the spreadsheet template to create metadata.

 Metadata can be created for collection, book, page, and image items.

-As of 2026, contact [digitalinitiatives@library.utoronto.ca](mailto:digitalinitiatives@library.utoronto.ca) for your repository's metadata spreadsheet template.
+As of 2026, contact [digitalinitiatives@library.utoronto.ca](mailto:digitalinitiatives@library.utoronto.ca) for your repository's metadata spreadsheet template

+You can also use [this ALL FIELDS template spreadsheet](https://utoronto.sharepoint.com/:x:/r/sites/001T_UTLWebContentCreators/Shared%20Documents/Collections%20U%20of%20T/TEMPLATE%20-%20Admin%20UI%20Ingest%20-%20ALL%20FIELDS%20-%20Last%20updated%202026-03-25.xlsx?d=wc0e1fb8cd90e42369e444f1941118db1&csf=1&web=1&e=eM824D), available in Sharepoint, containing all of the metadata fields in the system.

 **Skip to:**
 * [Getting Started](https://utlib.github.io/collections-uoft/documentation/metadata#getting-started-with-collections-u-of-t-metadata)